The Tree of Knowledge (mural)

 The rest of the building was subsequently demolished, leaving only the wall on which the mural sits, plus enough of the side walls to support it.

 Boyson also made a ceramic tiled wall, since lost, for the school's entrance hall.
 The combined commission was worth £400.

-In May 2021, planning permission was submitted for the construction of 21 houses and 24 apartments on the site with the plan to retain the mural.
+In 2021, planning permission was submitted for the construction of 21 houses and 24 apartments on the site with the plan to retain the mural.